Innocent259/Capstone-project/README.md

 Clone this repository to your desired folder: https://github.com/Innocent259/Capstone-project

-Change directory to My-portflolio in your terminal
+Change directory Capstone-project in your terminal
 ### Install

 Install this project with: